trueaccord/aws-saml-broker/README.md

 Building
 --------

-Building is based on Docker though it should be trivial to figure out how to install locally by inspecting the Dockerfile.
+Building is based on a Dockerfile, however it should be straightforward to to install locally by inspecting the Dockerfile.

    $ docker build -t aws-saml-broker .

 Configuring
 -----------

-### Creating gateway user
+### Creating a gateway user

 In AWS IAM console, create a new user, and download his AWS credentials.
 Click on the newly created user, choose 'Attach User Policy', select 'Custom